-- Mano River Union: Kissidougou, Guéckédou, and N'zerekore districts of Guinea; Kailahun and Kono districts of Sierra Leone; Lofa county of Liberia; and
+- Mano River Union: Kissidougou and Guéckédou regions of Guinea; Kono districts of Sierra Leone.

-- Niger River Basin: Western regions of Burkina Faso; Southeast regions of Mali; and Northern regions of Côte d'Ivoire.
+- Niger River Basin: Western regions of Burkina Faso and Southeast regions of Mali.

 Please note that New Field does not accept unsolicited inquiries for funding at this time.